EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 \subsubsection{AVEC 2014}

 The AVEC 2014 dataset~\cite{valstar2014avec} consists of 150 primary audio-visual clips.
 Each of these clips is partitioned into two distinct sub-clips, independently capturing the Northwind and Freeform tasks.
 In contrast to the 2013 corpus, the sub-clips in this edition are considerably shorter, with durations ranging from 6 seconds to just over 4 minutes.
-Consistent with the previous dataset, every primary clip is assigned a single BDI-II score, providing a continuous depression severity label from 0 to 63.
+Consistent with the previous dataset, each primary clip is assigned a single BDI-II score, yielding a continuous depression severity label ranging from 0 to 63.